Aeriellz/aeriellz.github.io/_posts/Filmmaking/2025-09-30-an-ode-to-slow-writing.md

 We often hear about *giving it time*, but where we sometimes perceive that as using that time to try again and again, often what we need is to leave it the fuck alone.
 Not do it, not be around it, go be somewhere else. *We need to forget.*

 So much around us emphasizes speed, being quick to learn, quick to do it, quick to jump to the next thing, get the result, get the final product, perform—as if time was the enemy.
 As if the experience was somehow detached from the thing it generates.
-As if our proudest achievements aren't often void of monetary value, while filled with the memories and meaning to us and ours.
+As if our proudest achievements weren't often void of monetary value, while filled with the memories and meaning to us and ours.

 My therapist heard me complain about how bad I felt for not sitting down to write more an _immeasurable_ amount of time, both of us trying to figure out the key to productivity before her, in a moment of wisdom that I think had little to do with her degree and more with the fact that she was 30 years my senior, finally read me, realized what this was all about and said: